YinJC/uk-tex-faq/FAQ-algorithms.md

----
-layout: page
-title: Typesetting pseudocode in LaTeX
+# Typesetting pseudocode in LaTeX
----

 There is no consensus on the 'right' way to typeset pseudocode.
 Consequently, there are a variety of LaTeX packages to choose from